Best Bond Funds to Buy

 - Expense ratio: 0.80%

 Another behemoth of the bond investing world is the iconic PIMCO Total Return Fund (PTTAX, $8.53).
-This actively managed bond fund has been in operation since 1987, and has a long history of outperformance.
-Since inception, it has averaged a 5.8% annual return – a great feat, particularly considering that lifespan crosses an extended period of near-zero interest rates worldwide.
+This actively managed bond fund has been in operation since 1987, and it has a long history of outperformance.
+Since inception, PTTAX has averaged a 5.7% annual return – a great feat, particularly considering that lifespan crosses an extended period of near-zero interest rates worldwide.

 The fund has changed a great deal over the years.
 Most notably, co-founder and former Chief Investment Officer Bill Gross – dubbed the "Bond King" in the investment world in part because of his stewardship of funds like this one – departed in 2014, which left the fund adrift for a bit.
 But almost a decade later, and with bonds returning to favor, PTTAX could be worth watching as it hits its stride.

 Like the prior funds, Total Return invests mostly in intermediate-term, investment-grade bonds.
-It has a slightly shorter duration on average of around 5.7 years.
+Its effective duration is about 6.5 years.
 Its yield is impressive thanks to the tactical decisions taken by the managers that includes a handful of junk bonds, emerging market issuances and other assets that rigid index funds will not include.

 One cautionary note: PTTAX isn't the cheapest of bond funds out there, so keep in mind that if this active strategy doesn't pay off, you'll see more of your cash eaten up by fees.